Does an Uninspected Car Raise Your Insurance Rates?

 What Actually Affects Your Car Insurance Rate?

-Insurers rate your vehicle on a specific set of inputs — inspection status is not one of them directly.
-The downstream consequences of an uninspected vehicle, though, can feed into inputs that do matter: your DMV record, registration standing and any citations issued during the period your inspection lapsed.
+Insurers rate your vehicle based on a specific set of inputs, and inspection status isn't one of them directly.
+But the downstream consequences of an uninspected vehicle can feed into inputs that do matter: your DMV record, registration standing and any citations issued while your inspection lapsed.

 driverLicense icon